hewes/unite-gtags/README.md

 #### gtags\_libpath

-When gtags\_libpath is specified with list of string, unite-gtags joins them with ':' and use the joined string as GTAGSLIBPATH.
+When `gtags_libpath` is specified with list of string, unite-gtags joins them with ':' and use the joined string as `GTAGSLIBPATH`.
-(*caution* joinining multiple pathes is available in only \*nix system.)
+(This feature is only available in \*nix system.)

 Example: